wellst/chromebrew/README.md

   * Fix a bug of crew that is not removing `/usr/local/tmp/crew/dest` correctly
   * Change crew to abort just after errors
   * Add shell scripts to maintain binary package files (#343)
+  * Correct bz2 version number to 1.0.6, fix symbolic link problem and (preparing to provide binaries)
   * Update curl to 7.52.1 and provide binaries
   * Provide diffutils 3.5 binaries
   * Update expat to 2.2.0 and provide binaries